 Our Top Picks

 Swingline’s personal-use laminator offers both hot and cold settings to laminate documents up to 12 inches wide.
 Switching between the two settings is as easy as flipping a switch from one side to the other.
 The laminating machine has a single power setting, and will automatically adjust to the thickness of the pouch being fed through it.
-It can be used with 3- and 5-millimeter laminating pouches and can laminate up to 10 inches per minute.
+It can be used with both 3- and 5-millimeter laminating pouches and can laminate up to 10 inches per minute.

 FAQs About Your Laminating Machine